numerai/docs/docs/index.md

 # Getting Started

-- For an overview please visit our LEARN page: [numer.ai/learn](https://numer.ai/learn).
+- For an overview of the project please visit our LEARN page: [numer.ai/learn](https://numer.ai/learn).
 <br/>

 ## Step by step.